ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Evaluating the Quality of ScienceBenchmark

 Because the SQL queries in our data generation pipeline are generated using rule-based algorithms and filtered with heuristics crafted by domain experts to ensure the domain relevance of the SQL queries, we evaluate the \emph{semantic equivalence} of the NL questions generated in our pipeline i.e. we check if the NL question matches the meaning of the SQL query.
 First, we randomly sampled 100 NL/SQL-pairs from each synthetic dataset (CORDIS, SDSS, OncoMx) proportionally in line with the Spider hardness classification schema.
 Afterwards, we manually evaluated the NL questions against the matching SQL query.

-As shown in Table \ref{tab:silver_standard_eval} the randomly sampled queries from each dataset are of high quality achieving 83\%, 76\% and 75\% semantic equivalence respectively across the 3 novel domains: CORDIS, SDSS and OncoMX.
+{Table \ref{tab:silver_standard_eval} shows the results of our manual evaluation of the synthetic NL/SQL pairs.
+First, we analyzed the \emph{semantic meaningfulness} of the generated SQL queries (see second column of Table \ref{tab:silver_standard_eval}).
+For instance, a query that applies an aggregation over numeric data values is considered meaningful, while applying an aggregation over string values is not.
+Our results demonstrate that we generated meaningful queries in 91 to 97\% of the cases in all three datasets.

+We also analyzed the \emph{semantic equivalence} of the generated NL question and the respective generated SQL query.
+The results show that in 75 to 83\% of the cases we observe a semantic equivalence.

+In summary, the synthetic queries are automatically generated and can be considered \emph{silver standard data}.
+Previous experiments have shown that (even noisy) silver standard data outperform curated datasets (see \cite{honovich2022unnatural}).
+These silver standard data can even be false.
+Hence, we apply the same approach and do not filter out any query. }

-\textbf{Answer to Research Question 2: This analysis demonstrates that the quality of the synthetically generated or "silver standard" data for the three novel domains of ScienceBenchmark is high and similar to the quality for the less complex Spider dataset.}
+\textbf{Answer to Research Question 2:} {This analysis demonstrates that the quality of the synthetically generated or "silver standard" data for the three novel domains of ScienceBenchmark is high.
+Moreover, as we will show in Section \ref{sec:experimental_results}, using the synthetic datasets for training also significantly improves the performance of NL-to-SQL systems evaluated on ScienceBenchmark.}